UdK-VPT/IDP2020_Group2/IDP2020_Group2/README.md

 Dear Ladies & Gentlemens,

-You can open the "index" which transfers you to the homepage.
+You can open the "index" which transfers you our "Homepage".

-Then you can login with one of the usernames recoreded on the wedsite, so you can access all the other pages and continue to see the comfort statuses and perform your own comfort analysis.
+Then you can login with one of the usernames recoreded on the wedsite, so you can access all the other pages and continue to see the comfort status and perform your own comfort analysis.

 (Username for example: "Maged"    -       Password:"1234")